×

 Additional Russian Day Vocabulary

-While it’s necessary to master the seven days of the week, you’ll need some additional vocabulary in order to speak about the days in relation to one another.
+While it’s necessary to master the seven days of the week, you’ll need some additional vocabulary to speak about the days in relation to one another.

 день (day)